KIF: A Wikidata-Based Framework for Integrating Heterogeneous Knowledge Sources: Related Work

 The second class of work related to KIF are RDF integration systems based on SPARQL query-rewriting~\cite{Correndo-G-2010,Makris-K-2012}.
 These are similar to OBDA systems but target RDF\@.
-The system is given an RDF data source, a target ontology (usually, DL-Lite based), a mapping between the source schema and the target ontology, and a SPARQL query written in terms of the ontology.
-The job of the system is to translate the original query into an equivalent query that can be evaluated over the RDF data source.
-Again, here we are talking about virtual access, i.e., the query is translated and executed on-the-fly.
+The system is given an RDF source, a target ontology, a mapping between the source schema and the target ontology, and a SPARQL query written in terms of the ontology.
+Its job is to translate the original SPARQL query into a new SPARQL query and evaluated it over the RDF source on-the-fly.

-This problem (ontology-mediated query translation) is closely related to the ontology matching problem.
-But despite the vast literature on ontology matching~\cite{Osman-I-2021}, there is little research on using the produced mappings for querying RDF data sources, especially when federations of data sources are considered~\cite{Cheng-S-2024}.
-An early work that uses SPARQL rewriting for integrating multiple RDF data sources is~\cite{Makris-K-2012}.
-However, it does not cover the result reconciliation problem, i.e., using the mappings to reconcile the results of the queries in the terms of the target ontology.
-A more recent proposal which covers both query-translation and result reconciliation is~\cite{Cheng-S-2024}.
-This one comes with code: the open-source query federation engine HeFQUIN, which uses vocabulary mappings to query federations of heterogeneous RDF data sources (SPARQL and TPF endpoints).
-Most of previous remarks on the differences between KIF and OBDA systems also apply to SPARQL rewriting systems.
+The problem of SPARQL-rewriting (or ontology-mediated query translation) is closely related to the ontology matching problem.
+But despite the vast literature on ontology matching~\cite{Osman-I-2021}, there is little research on using the produced mappings for querying RDF sources, especially when federations of sources are considered~\cite{Cheng-S-2024}.
+An early work that uses SPARQL rewriting for integrating multiple RDF sources is~\cite{Makris-K-2012}.
+However, it doesn't cover the result reconciliation problem, i.e., using the mappings to reconcile the results of the queries in the terms of the target ontology.
+A more recent proposal which covers query-translation and result reconciliation is~\cite{Cheng-S-2024}.
+The previous remarks on the differences between KIF and OBDA systems also apply to SPARQL rewriting systems.

 The third class of related work are knowledge graph construction (KGC) systems.
-These are systems like SPARQL-Generate~\cite{Lefrancois-M-2017} and SPARQL Anything~\cite{Asprino-L-2023,Daga-E-2021}, which use SPARQL to describe the transformation of non-RDF data sources into an RDF dataset.
+These are systems like SPARQL-Generate~\cite{Lefrancois-M-2017} and SPARQL Anything~\cite{Asprino-L-2023}, which use SPARQL to describe the transformation of non-RDF sources into an RDF dataset.
 For this purpose, SPARQL-Generate extends the syntax of SPARQL, while SPARQL Anything overrides the SERVICE clause.
-Both of these systems allow users to query non-RDF resources directly (on-the-fly).
-But different from KIF, they do not attempt perform any kind of ontology-mediated mapping.
+Both of these systems allow users to query non-RDF resources on-the-fly.
+But different from KIF, they don't attempt perform any kind of ontology-mediated mapping.
 The user must use the vocabulary of each source and specify the desired transformations explicitly, for each query.